 H and I fire complicated the job of rural pacification.
-A study done by the Defense Department in July 1967 concluded, “…our unobserved fire alienates the local peasants in most cases, thus harming our efforts to break down their loyalty to, and support for, the Viet Cong.”
-This conclusion contrasted sharply with the earlier conclusion of the Rand Corporation, which had argued that the U.S. could bomb and shell the countryside with impunity, since the peasantry would blame the Vietcong for the destruction.
+A study done by the Defense Department in July, 1967, concluded, “…our unobserved fire alienates the local peasants in most cases, thus harming our efforts to break down their loyalty to, and support for, the Viet Cong.”
+This assessment contrasted sharply with an earlier conclusion of the Rand Corporation, which had argued that the U.S. could bomb and shell the countryside with impunity, since the peasantry would blame the Vietcong for the destruction.

 New York Times, “Airmobile Force Called Ideal to Combat Counter Insurgency,” Hanson Baldwin, December 12, 1965.

 Douglas Kinnard, The War Managers: American Generals Reflect on Vietnam, (New York: Da Capo Press, 1991), 47.